Tyler, The Creator announces new album 'Call Me If You Get Lost'

 — Tyler, The Creator (@tylerthecreator) June 17, 2021

-The tracklisting is yet to be revealed for the new album, which was preceded by the single and video ‘Lumberjack’ yesterday (June 16).
+The tracklisting is yet to be revealed for ‘Call Me If You Get Lost’, which was preceded by the single and video ‘Lumberjack’ yesterday (June 16).

 Fans have long been expecting the follow-up to 2019’s ‘IGOR’ to be imminent.